90n20/LetMeCheat/README.md

 written by David Rodríguez, under the supervision of Sergio Pastrana.

 ## License
-This thesis is made available under the GNU General Public License v3.0.
+This tool is made available under the GNU General Public License v3.0.
 A copy of the full license is available in the [LICENSE](/LICENSE) file.

 ## Installation
 The tool is developed with Python version 3.8 and required dependencies could be installed through the command: